College of Criminology and Criminal Justice

 The College of Criminology and Criminal Justice encourages eligible students to participate in the honors in the major program.
 For requirements and other information, see the "University Honors Office and Honor Societies" chapter of this General Bulletin.

-Participants in the BS to MS program must:
+Participants in the combined BS/MS pathway must:

 - Have completed ninety semester hours of undergraduate coursework

 - Be a major/double major in the College